xiaopan-de/vp_tutorial/SystemC_TLM/tlm_demo1/README.md

 #  TLM DEMO 1: Blocking Transport
-The first demo shows a basic example of blocking transport.
+The first example demonstrates the basics of TLM blocking transport with the generic payload and simple sockets.
 The following contents are covered in this example:
-- Creating SystemC-TLM modules
+- Create SystemC-TLM modules
 - Use of TLM convenience simple initiator/target sockets
-- Binding with blocking transport interface
+- Bind blocking transport interface
-- Setting and retrieving  attributes from the transaction
+- Set and retrieve  attributes from the transaction
-- Untimed model
+- Untimed coding style

-Figure_1  shows the simulation setup of TLM demo1.
-It consists of two modules, an *initiator*  and a *target*.
+Figure_1  shows the simulation setup of TLM_demo1.
+It consists  an *initiator* module and a *target* module.
 The *initiator* module initiates the transactions that randomly READ/WRITE from/to the *target* module through an initiator socket.
-And the *target* module prints the received incoming transactions.
-The transaction call is passed in between initiators and targets using *tlm_generic_payload*.
-This example uses the loosely-timed coding style that the transaction is sent through the socket using the *b_transport* method.
+And the *target* module prints the received incoming transactions on the screen.
+The transaction call is passed in between initiators and targets via *tlm_generic_payload*.
+This example uses the untimed coding style (timeless loosely-timed coding style) that the transaction is sent through the socket using the blocking transport interface.

 ![](https://vul2cw.dm.files.1drv.com/y4mrxakQ9vvkc3KzfnchRIeV34eFwoGExB-ksmdaQPyUjc-uBQhbc8bDlStPvKabGDFsiGdIXOxjv45NKqnazQQ0mqBy-Ck5kNLepJtFKjEW0aH-UjGbqKtYYdVVvugRN_EcQec7hkL1Q-VTSqikM3-01tHbIHN8g8c3tWLltM9a3xLDs9sRi-NyYyELXyggt43mci_hhGCD2cWI7eIeMqviw?width=602&height=122&cropmode=none)
 *Figure_1.
-Simulation Setup of TLM_Demo1*
+Simulation setup of TLM_Demo1*

 ---